 We are mindful of the number of questions we ask, and intend to ask as few questions as possible.
 We believe that our well-thought list of questions is sufficient and highly effective in identifying accurately the risk tolerance score of a client.
 After the QuietGrowth account is created for the client and the client starts investing, we will continue to gather more information about her so that the accuracy of our understanding of her risk tolerance improves progressively.

-Please refer to our Investment Methodology for more information.
+Refer to our Investment Methodology page for more information.